 Important: Keep a record of your supervisor password in a secure place.
 If you lose or forget the supervisor password, you cannot access the IBM BIOS Setup Utility, and you cannot change or delete the password.
 See the hardware documentation that came with your computer for more information.

-Protecting the hardware password
+Protecting the administrator password

-You set a Security Chip password to enable the IBM embedded Security Chip for a client.
-After you set a Security Chip password, access to the Administrator Utility is protected by this password.
-You should protect the Security Chip password to prohibit unauthorized users from changing settings in the Administrator Utility.
+The administrator password protects access to the Administrator Utility.
+Guard the administrator password to prohibit unauthorized users from changing settings in the Administrator Utility.

 Clearing the IBM embedded Security Chip (ThinkCentre)